CuriousCI/software-engineering/software-engineering.typ

 #page(outline(indent: auto, depth: 3))

+#set page(numbering: "1")

 = Software models

 *Software projects* require *design choices* that often can't be driven by experience or reasoning alone.
 That's why a *model* of the project is needed to compare different solutions.
-In this course *Markov decision processes* are used to describe software systems.

 == The "Amazon Prime Video" article

-// *non-functional requirement*

 If you were tasked with designing the software architecture for *Amazon Prime Video* _(a live streaming service for Amazon)_, how would you go about it?
 What if you had the to keep the costs minimal?
 Would you use a distributed architecture or a monolith application?